-Only in the Kootenays will you find some of the most unique, historic, cultural and quirky attractions found in the world!
+Only in the Kootenays will you find some of the most unique, historic, cultural attractions found in the world!
 These fascinating gems hold the key to our memorable past and the character of our remarkable communities.
 Come discover some of our unusual interests only found in the Kootenays!

 The two ‘grain elevators’ alongside Highway 3 in Creston are a very few in Canada that are still standing and have survived!
 The grain elevators were built in 1935 and 1936, with the red one being the first.
 They were built to accommodate the wheat and grain crops expected from the Creston flats once they were reclaimed, a project also took place in 1935.
 Farmers sold their grain to the elevator, which then distributed it to markets in other parts of the country and to destinations around the world.

 This unusual roadside attraction was built from over half a million discarded embalming fluid bottles.
 In 1952, David H. Brown retired from 35 years in the funeral business.
 It occurred to Brown that there should be some practical use to put the bottles to.

 The Glass House in Boswell-Sanca, is built in a cloverleaf patter with three main rooms, circular shape, 48 feet in length, 24 feet wide and with the upstairs room, it contains 1,200 sq. ft. of floor space.
 Flowers border pathways entice visitors from the terrace over a bridge also built of glass bottles.
 A winding path beneath the bridge leads to the lakeshore and a lookout called the ‘lighthouse’ offers spectacular views of Kootenay Lake.

 During World War II, over 20,000 Japanese Canadians were forcibly relocated from the coast to remove internment camps.
 The Nikkei Internment Memorial Centre is located on the side of one of ten such camps in the Slocan Valley (in New Denver) and is dedicated to the preservation of the physical history and personal memories of Japanese Canadian internees.